BDR CONNECTOR ROUTES

 Connects the north end of NMBDR to the south end of COBDR

-Riding this connector route will be more fun than simply following highways between the New Mexico BDR and the Colorado BDR.
-It starts in Antonito CO where the NMBDR ends and meanders through southern Colorado on the way to the start of the COBDR at Four Corners.
-We’ve broken it into three sections and it can be done in one long day or two days with a break in either Pagosa Springs or Durango where full services can be found.
+This connector starts in Antonito and meanders through southern Colorado on the way to the start of the COBDR at Four Corners.
+Broken into three sections, it can be done in one long day or with a stay in Pagosa Springs or Durango where full services can be found.

 After leaving Antonito the route climbs to 11,676 at Elwood Pass.
 Those who want a challenge can ride an optional harder section on rugged roads that immediately leave the pass and descend toward Pagosa Springs.
-If the pass has not melted out yet in spring, it’s easy to bypass it on highways.
-The next section gets you to Durango from Pagosa Springs and uses mostly highways.
-This pavement is broken up by 13 miles of fun dirt roads in San Juan National Forest.
-The final section from Durango to Four Corners is almost entirely in the Ute Mountain Reservation.
+The next section of pavement is broken up by 13 miles of fun dirt roads in San Juan National Forest.
+The final stretch from Durango to Four Corners is almost entirely in the Ute Mountain Reservation.
 Note that there is no gas station at Four Corners, so if you plan to ride all the way there to start the COBDR, it’s 117 miles total from Durango to the first station in Cortez.

 ORBDR (N)